Rp70/phpMyProxy/README.md

 phpMyProxy is a free, light and powerful php proxy script programed by eProxies.info.
 PLEASE use this script to protect your privacy.
 DON'T BE EVIL!

 # It comes back
 I'm sorry for a very long time of disappearance of the project.
 Oh my god, it's 11 years since its first release.
 I was busy with my job and other projects so I didn't have time to contribute to this script and support the community.
-While working with a new project, I have a chance to look back old projects and found out that everybody love phpMyProxy so much.
-So I decided to push it on github so anybody can download and contribute.
+While working with a new project, I have a chance to look back old projects and found out that everybody loves phpMyProxy so much.
+Hence, I decided to push it on github so anybody can download and contribute.
 This script needs and welcomes you, welcomes your contributions.
 Feel free to pull & push new changes.
 Happy coding!

 Again, welcomes your contributions.